Do you ever feel like you are running on empty?

 As early as primary school I remember attending church summer camps that were located off the beaten tracks.
 There were no electronic games, phones, computers, or televisions allowed for a full seven days yet, I certainly didn’t miss them.

 The week was decorated with activities including sports, chores that were tackled in teams, lots of healthy competitions including bible quizzes, good food, fellowship, and plain good conversation on nature walks our mountain climbs.
-Even though the camp week seemed to involve endless activities, I returned home feeling, rested and refueled.
+Even though the camp week seemed to involve endless activities, I returned the home feeling, rested and refueled.
 I was ready to take on the next day and week.

 The break from the routine of my life even as a student allowed for moments where I was spiritually uplifted and fed with meat that inspired and challenged me beyond my status.
 This feasting from the table of many speakers and fellow campers gave me an opportunity to fill up and be ready to pour out to someone else.

 With all of the experiences of adult life, we may lose ourselves.
-We can either really don’t know who we are anymore because we’ve given some many pieces of ourselves away to others or, because we’ve spent so much time helping others find their happiness, being responsible, and moving from one experience to another, we have no idea how to put ourselves back together again.
+We can either really don’t know who we are anymore because we’ve given many pieces of ourselves away to others or, because we’ve spent so much time helping others find their happiness, being responsible, and moving from one experience to another, we have no idea how to put ourselves back together again.

-Realizing now that these routine annual breaks from life were instrumental to the stellar experiences that I had each summer, I have continued to the tradition of attending retreats.
+Realizing now that these routine annual breaks from life were instrumental to the stellar experiences that I had each summer, I have continued the tradition of attending retreats.

 One of the most recent retreats I attended was “The Inspire, Create and Activate” Retreat rebranded The Evolving Woman Retreat, and what an experience it was!